SimonVaz18/west-london-dog-grooming/README.md

 ### Booking Form
 When a user selects the 'Book Now' link on either the hero image or any of the Services/Prices cards, they are taken to a booking form.
-- The booking form collect the users name, contact details, pet information and their preferred service/time.
+- The booking form collects the users name, contact details, pet information and their preferred service/time.
 - All input fields apart from the Additional Notes field are required to ensure all essential information is collected.
 - The form style is in-keeping with the wider website style.
 - Once all compulsory fields are filled and the user submits, a thank you page is shown to confirm to the user their booking request has been successfully sent.